 Does the depiction make sexual or sadistic violence seem normal, appealing, or arousing?

-arouse the viewer.
+viewer.
 The scene places an emphasis on the sexual pleasure of the perpetrator(s).
 The sequence offers a "how to" guide on how to perpetrate sexual or sadistic violence.
-The sequence has the potential to
+The sequence has the potential to raise concerns about

 Is the depiction likely to appeal especially to impressionable or vulnerable viewers, including young men and gang members, with the result that it might influence their behaviour or attitudes in a way which may cause harm?

 For example, there is a gang mentality at play which suggests that sadistic or sexual violence can be a bonding experience within a group.

 Does the depiction perpetuate any suggestion that victims enjoy rape?

 For example, the depiction suggests that women may become sexually aroused through being raped or that "no" means "yes".

 Is the depiction of sexual or sadistic violence gratuitous, including in terms of excessive length and/or detail?

 For example, the depiction is out of step with what is required by the narrative.
 The work does not have much of a narrative.
 Rape features a focus on eroticising detail, such as nudity.
 The scene wallows in gratuitous

 Participants in the 2012 research felt that the rape of children, or the juxtaposition of images of children with sexual violence to be potentially more harmful than any other form of sexual violence.